cran/bspline/README.md

-Package: bspline
+# bspline

-Type: Package
-Title: B-Spline Interpolation and Regression
-Version: 1.0.2
-Author: Serguei Sokol <sokol@insa-toulouse.fr>
-Maintainer: Serguei Sokol <sokol@insa-toulouse.fr>
-Description: Build and use B-splines for interpolation and regression.
+R package to build and use B-splines for interpolation and regression.
   In case of regression, equality constraints as well as monotonicity requirement can be imposed.
 Moreover, knot positions (not only spline coefficients) can be part of